tcarroll64/cs3300-002-in-the-air/Documentation/Portfolio Django MVT Documentation.md

    form = ProjectForm(instance=project)
    ```

 3. Handle the HTTP request while ensuring the form is valid.
-Specify that the request is associated with the items instance specified via the private key ID.
+Specify that the request is associated with the instance of the item specified via the private key ID.

    ```python
    form = ProjectForm(request.POST, instance = project)